Get a powerful VPN you can trust

 • Type: Full tunnel or split tunnel

-L2TP/IPsec combines two protocols— the Layer 2 Tunneling Protocol and Internet Protocol Security—to establish a secure VPN connection.
+L2TP/IPsec tunneling combines the Layer 2 Tunneling Protocol and Internet Protocol Security to establish a secure VPN connection.
 L2TP creates a tunnel for data transmission, while IPsec handles the encryption and authentication of that data.
 Together, they provide reliable VPN connections for various devices and operating systems.

 • Security: Moderate